 - ribbons, labels (optional)

 There are dozens of recipes for DIY bath salts online.
 I just scanned Pinterest looking for ideas—and for a recipe that I had the ingredients for.
-The easiest thing to do is probably just mix up Epsom salts with food colouring (because kids like colour) and a scent, as the girls did at one Mother’s Day event.
+The easiest way to make bath salts to do is mix up Epsom salts with food colouring (because kids like colour) and a scent, as the girls did at one Mother’s Day event.

 For our Lavender Bath Salts, we mixed equal parts Epsom salts and baking soda together.
 Sunshine had fun measuring this out while Lily stirred.
-Then I added two drops of lavender essential oil per cup of Epsom salts and baking soda, and a few drops of red and blue food colouring, and let the girls get their hands in to squish and mix it.
+Then I added two drops of lavender essential oil per cup of Epsom salts and baking soda, and a few drops of red and blue food colouring.
+The girls used their hands to squish and mix it all together.

 The possibilities with this craft are endless.
 If you have essential oils, you could make bath salts in a variety of scents and for a variety of purposes, and colour them as you like.
-I think we’ll work on some peppermint bath salts next (perfect for Christmas gifts!) and try to make them red and white in the jars like a candy cane.
+I think we’ll work on some peppermint bath salts next (perfect for Christmas gifts!) and try to layer red and white salts in the jars like a candy cane.

 If you don’t have essential oils, there are also recipes for making bath salts with simple household ingredients, like vanilla.
 I like the essential oils because many of them provide added benefits to the bath; lavender is relaxing and soothing, perfect for an evening soak in the tub.